Dodo birds, a fascinating species that once thrived on the island of Mauritius, went extinct in the late 17th century.

 The birds laid a single egg per clutch, which made it difficult for the species to recover quickly from external pressures and threats.

-In conclusion, human interference, invasive species, habitat destruction, and the dodo bird’s natural characteristics all played a role in their extinction.
+In conclusion, human interference, invasive species, habitat destruction, and the dodo bird’s natural characteristics all contributed to its extinction.

 The last known sighting of a dodo bird was in 1681, marking the end of this unique species and leaving it as a symbol of the consequences of human-caused extinctions.